- Academic Affairs

 Reduce Your Waste and Reuse

 Did you know?
-Waste disposal in the U.S. increases by 25 percent during the holiday season.
-That’s about one million extra tons of waste (EPA).
+Waste disposal in the United States increases by 25 percent during the holiday season.
+That’s about 1 extra tons of waste (EPA).
 Reduce your waste: recycle, upcycle, and/or reuse.

 - Reuse old wrapping paper and other packaging material.
 Want to learn how to make your own handmade recycled bows using old calendars and magazines?
 Check it out!